MadhuraBelsare1/card-developer/docs/writing-standards.md

 **Spelling out numbers in paragraphs**

-1. Spell out numbers one through nine if a paragraph has only numbers nine and below.
+1. Spell out numbers one through nine if a paragraph has only numbers **nine and below**.

 2. If you have number 10 and also numbers below 10, then use the digits for all numbers.